Faculty Directory

 Assistant Professor, Global Health Studies, College of Osteopathic Medicine

 Thomas Claringbold is the Chief Ophthalmologist for the MyMichigan Health System and is Senior Dyad Council Chief for the MyMichigan Medical Group.
 He received his medical degree from the Michigan State University College of Osteopathic Medicine (MSU COM).
 He received his Master of Science in Global Health from MSU COM as well.
 He strongly believes that Global Health/One Health principles can be used to improve health outcomes regardless of longitude and latitude.
-Dr. Claringbold teaches OST 402 Introduction to Global Health
+Dr. Claringbold teaches OST 402 Introduction to Global Health.

-Associate Dean, College of Osteopathic Medicine
+Associate Director, Global Health Studies, College of Osteopathic Medicine

 Travis Gordon, D.O.